 Choose Luggage Carefully

 Make sure you get quality luggage that is appropriate for your minimalist trip.
 A backpack might be sufficient for you.
 I personally like having a carry on size piece with wheels, because it makes getting around airports and train stations easy for me.
 I do pack a small backpack in this though, for day trips when I don't have to take everything with me.
-Packing cubes are also really helpful with packing minimal amounts - if they are in your budget.
+Packing cubes (I like these ones from Amazon) are also really helpful with packing minimal amounts - if they are in your budget.

 My Basic Travel Necessities: